 For decades one of the most desirable locations because of its proximity to Manhattan, the Brooklyn Bridge (and now Brooklyn Bridge Park), at its highest end, Brooklyn Height's real estate market rivals Williamsburg.
-And for those very special vintage or historic properties that are dripping with charm, Brooklyn Heights rentals are amongst the priciest in the borough.
-(Take a self guided walking tour of one of the prettiest streets in Brooklyn Heights to see why.)
+And for those very special vintages or historic properties that are dripping with charm, Brooklyn Heights rentals are amongst the priciest in the borough.

 Current rentals on the market: Studio $2200, One Bedroom $2950, and a Two Bedroom $4,795.

 Bushwick — once crime-ridden but now rapidly gentrifying beyond any old Brooklynite's wildest imagination — is exploding with growth.
 Low rents and large spaces once attracted artists, but now deals are harder to find.
 It's still a bargain compared to Williamsburg and other hip neighborhoods.